SHOP THE MERCH

 Yes, life is absurd, but at least we can help each other through it by championing that absurdity with a wry, humourous stance and let our amused fascination light up the dark.

-It is a privilege to be included in your weekly routines and I’m thankful to have a small corner of the internet where others can equally enjoy self deprecating memes.
+It is a privilege to be included in your weekly routines and I’m thankful to have a small corner of the internet where others can equally enjoy dark memes.
 There truly isn’t anything quite like harnessing the connective power of the internet to laugh at life’s absurdity along with recurring digital strangers turned online friends.

 I’m ride or die for Meme Friday.
 You can count on that.
 I have more memes on my camera roll than photos and I don’t see that changing any time soon.
 Why should it?
 Life is much too important to be taken seriously.